Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 4. Avoid Excess Fluids Before Bedtime

-If you are waking up numerous times in the middle of the night to go to the bathroom, start limiting your fluid intake before bed.
+If you wake up numerous times in the middle of the night to go to the bathroom, start limiting your fluid intake before bed.
 Your sleep is precious these days, and bathroom visits shouldn’t hinder your shut-eye.

 Remember To Stay Hydrated

 Once you reach your third trimester, or maybe even sooner, you will realize that laughing or coughing can cause you to expel urine.
-You shouldn’t feel embarrassed, but if you want to prevent an uncomfortable position, you can wear a pad.
+You shouldn’t feel embarrassed, but you can wear a pad if you want to prevent an uncomfortable position.

 Not only can this help protect you from the unexpected, but you won’t have to run to the bathroom every time you cough or think something is funny.